ComponentSoftTeam/rag-chatbot-demo/README.md

 Then open your browser and navigate the link provided in the terminal.

+> [!NOTE]
-> Note: The application is using python 3.10^
+> The application is using python 3.10^

+> [!WARNING]
-> Important: For the mistral embedding to work corretly it needs to load a tokenizer, for this the HF_TOKEN is set in the .env file, but you also need to visit the following link: [Mistral Huggingface](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1) and agree to the terms and conditions.
+> For the mistral embedding to work corretly it needs to load a tokenizer, for this the HF_TOKEN is set in the .env file, but you also need to visit the following link: [Mistral Huggingface](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1) and agree to the terms and conditions.
 If you choose to not go with this option a heuristic solution will be used instead.

 You can experiment with the jupyter notebook version of the application by loading it into a jupyter notebook environment.